DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->
 <details><summary>
-01.Suppose a String class has the following private members:
+01. Suppose a String class has the following private members:

 ```cpp
 class String